How to use the Paris Metro subway

 Week long tickets are sold in the form of plastic contactless smartcards known as the Pass Navigo Découverte.

 This pass is valid for travel strictly from Monday till Sunday, rather than any continuous 7 day period, which makes it less attractive for visitors arriving mid-week.
-It is purchaseable for use in the current week from ticket windows at most Metro, RER and large train stations up until Wednesday end of service.
-No week passes are sold on Thursday.
+It is purchaseable for use in the current week from ticket windows at most Metro, RER and large train stations up until Thursday 11:59 PM.
 Starting from Friday, week passes for the following week are on sale.
 The Pass Navigo Découverte week pass is not available from automated ticket vending machines.
-4 different fare zones are available with prices as follows (Tarifs Semaine = Weekly Price, Tarifs Mois = Monthly Price, updated March 1, 2013):
+4 different fare zones are available with prices as follows (Tarifs Semaine = Weekly Price, Tarifs Mois = Monthly Price, updated January 1, 2014):

 Zones 1-5 will cover travel to & from Airports Charles de Gaulle (CDG) and Orly (ORY) , which are in zones 5 and 4 respectively and Paris-Versailles trains (zone 4).